-At the end of your apprenticeship, you’ll need to complete what’s called an ‘end-point assessment’ which puts all of your learning and skills to the test.
+At the end of your electrical apprenticeship, you’ll need to complete what’s called an ‘end-point assessment’ which puts all of your learning and skills to the test.

 You may find an apprenticeship vacancy by speaking to local employers or training providers.
 You can also search for training providers who offer the apprenticeship.

 The Institute for Apprenticeships and Technical Education (IFATE) publishes ‘apprenticeship standards’ for England, which map out a profile of each apprenticeship and shows what knowledge and skills you’ll need in the workplace.
 You can view electrotechnical apprenticeship standards on the IFATE website:

 - Fire, Emergency and Security Systems Technician